FireEmblemUniverse/SkillSystem_FE8/README.md

 1. Get the latest version of Event Assembler (v11.0.1 as of this release) and put it in the extracted folder.
 2. Get a clean FE8U ROM, name it "FE8_clean.gba" and put it in the extracted folder.
-3. Run MAKE HACK_full when you make text or table changes.
-If you aren't inserting new text or tables, you can use MAKE HACK_quick instead.
+3. Run `MAKE_HACK_full` when you make text or table changes.
+If you aren't inserting new text or tables, you can use `MAKE_HACK_quick` instead.

 ## Basic Usage Notes

 - Only 254 skills can be used at a time.
-To configure which skills are in use, use `Engine Hacks\Skill System\skill_definitions.event`.
+To configure which skills are in use, use `EngineHacks/SkillSystem/skill_definitions.event`.
 This also doubles as a list of all skills and their effects.
-- Several optional toggles for other assembly hacks (such as the STR/MAG split, save expansion, etc) as well as the configuration of the effects of various skills can be found in `Engine Hacks\Config.event`.
+- Several optional toggles for other assembly hacks (such as the STR/MAG split, save expansion, etc) as well as the configuration of the effects of various skills can be found in `EngineHacks/Config.event`.
-- To customize skill learnsets (what skills learned, at what level), see `Engine Hacks\Skill System\Skill_lists.event`.
+- To customize skill learnsets (what skills learned, at what level), see `EngineHacks/SkillSystem/Skill_lists.event`.
-- To customize things like personal skills, class skills, and other miscellaneous things, see the CSVs in `Tables\FE8 Nightmare modules`.
+- To customize things like personal skills, class skills, and other miscellaneous things, see the CSVs in `Tables/NightmareModules`.

 ## I found a bug!
 What can I do about it?